cdapio/cdap-ambari-service/README.md

 ## Installation

-This software is meant to be installed using the native package management tools in Linux.
+This software is intended to be installed using the native package management tools in Linux.
 After building the packages, install the appropriate package on your Ambari server and restart Ambari to make CDAP an available service.

-### Building from source
+### Building from Source

 Simply checkout the repository and run `./build.sh` to build the RPM and DEB packages.
 This will check out the CDAP service using the latest release of CDAP.
 Specific major/minor releases